pcpmartins/video-quality-assessment/README.md

 The availability of high-speed internet connections and the increasing rate of mobile phone usage all together combined with the advent of Social Media, created a growing stream of user generated content (UGC).
 The goal was to develop a simple system capable of semi-automatically assess quality from user generated  video.
 It uses image and video processing combined with a model that is in accordance with human visual attention and perception.
 The main purpose of the system is the sorting and filtering of a large stream of UGC video in a timely manner and in a way, that it can be manageable by a human operator.

-Our aproach combines in a greaphical user interface, a balanced set of tools for video retrieval, to allow eficient video descrimination.
+Our aproach combines in a graphical user interface, a balanced set of tools for video retrieval, to allow eficient video descrimination.
 It is available filtering and sorting operations based on a broad variety of visual properties and concepts that are very easy to be undestood by humans. there is a multiple feature indexing tool that allows to organize the videos by similarity to a reference.
 We also used Support Vector Machines to generate binary classifiers for video aesthetics and interestingness.

 We populated this release with the UGC videos from the [CERTH-ITI-VAQ700](http://mklab.iti.gr/project/certh-iti-vaq700-dataset), a dataset composed by 700 YouTube videos licensed under Creative Commons Attribution.
 The duration of each of these videos ranges from 1 to 6 minutes.
 Because of the large size of the dataset(25.3GB) we only used 1 second of each video.
 To have the full dataset available, one can download it from the dataset homepage to the bin/data/files folder.

-Detailed instructions on how to use the GUI and on how to load a new video repository are available in the included instructions file instructions.pdf
+Detailed instructions on how to use the GUI and on how to load a new video repository are available in the included file [instructions.pdf](instructions.pdf)

 ## Development setup

-Windows
+* Windows 10
-Visual Studio community edition 2015 openFrameworks 0.9.3
+* Visual Studio community edition 2015
+* openFrameworks 0.9.3
-OpenCV 3.2.0 + contrib modules
+* OpenCV 3.2.0 + contrib modules

 The available binaries should run on any Windows 8-10. x64 machine.
 To run, just copy the bin folder to local machine and run the executable video-assessment.exe
 The fastest way to solve missing video codecs error is to install [K-lite codec pack 12.3.0.](https://k-lite-mega-codec-pack.en.uptodown.com/windows/download/791979)